Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 Checking Whether the Backend Server Group Is Associated with a Listener

-Check whether the backend server group that contains unhealthy backend servers is associated with a listener by referring to Viewing a Backend Server Group.
+Check whether the backend server group that has unhealthy backend servers is associated with a listener.

-If the backend server group is not associated with a listener, health checks may fail.
+If the backend server group is not associated with a listener, health checks will fail.

 If the backend server group has been associated with a listener, proceed with the following possible reasons.

-Checking Whether an EIP or Private IP Address Is Bound to a Load Balancer
+Checking Whether an EIP or Private IP Address Is Bound to the Load Balancer

 If you add a TCP or UDP listener to the load balancer, check whether the load balancer has a private IP address or an EIP bound.